top of page

 Deal with it.

 You won’t know ahead of time where your tale will go.
-If you try to force its path you will ultimately give up because the more your force your plot, the more contrived it will become.
+If you try to force its path, you will ultimately give up because the more you force your plot, the more contrived it will become.

-If your characters become uncooperative with you, then you're heading toward something good.
+If your characters become uncooperative, you're heading toward something good.
 Consider it a blessing.
 This is one reason why having an overly detailed outline is counterproductive.
 Quit being so controlling.

 Seventh: Never Stop Obsessing

 Think about each character all day long when you’re not writing.
 Empathize with each character non-stop.
 Become your characters.
 Live their lives in your mind.
 Daydream about them.
-Keep paper and pen with you 24/7 to write down notes as they come to you.
-You will not remember your thoughts if you don’t write them down the moment they come to you.
+Keep paper and pen with you 24/7 to write notes as they come to you.
+You will not remember your thoughts if you don’t write them down when they come to you.

 Your tale will include perhaps ten percent of what you know about your characters.
-Such hours of thought are not wasted because if you have a good understanding of your tale's story, you will select the correct ten percent of your characters’ lives to include in the story.
+Such hours of thought are not wasted because if you understand your tale's story well, you will select the correct ten percent of your characters’ lives to include in the story.

 If you want to see an excellent example of author-character-obsession, see the movie The Words (2012).